-Student Pass is the document, which is required for all international students when they undertake full-time study in Malaysia.
-It is recognised by the endorsement given in his or her passport while the student is studying in an educational institution in Malaysia.
+Student Pass (student visa) is a document which is required for all international students when they undertake full-time study in Malaysia.
+It is an endorsement given in his or her passport while the student is studying in an educational institution in Malaysia.

-International students, who have student passes, will be given a Multiple Entry Visa.
-With this visa, students will be allowed to go in and out of Malaysia for the duration of their Student Passes are valid.
-The charges vary from country to country accordingly and do not exceed RM100.00
+International students with a Student Pass will be given a Multiple Entry Visa.
+With this visa, students will be allowed to enter and leave Malaysia for the duration of the validity of their Student Pass.

 Application is open throughout the year.
-For exchange students normally official intake will be in February and September.
+For mobility semester exchange students normally official intake will be in February and September.
 Semester 1 (September) – 30 April Semester 2 (February) – 30 September .
 However during current situation of COVID-19 2021, the semester have been shifted to March (semester 1) and October (semester 2) and application will need to be submitted 3 month before semester begins.

-Since it is non-graduating program, credit transfer may be arranged (subject to terms and condition) upon completion of the program.
+Since it is non-graduating programme, credit transfer may be arranged (subject to terms and condition) upon completion of the program.
 However, we would suggest for students to take minimum of 3 courses/semester.

 All courses are conducted in English

 For on campus accommodation, there is an option of UPM Guest House (based on availability) and dormitory (sharing basis).
-For more information, please refer to our website www.intl.upm.edu.my We do provide UPM Guest House and Kolej 13 with special rates, for details information please visit www.intl.upm.edu.my
+You may place your booking or make enquiries to firstname.lastname@example.org

 All mobility students must purchase travel and health insurance from home country prior to travelling UPM.
 If the mobility student is staying for more than 3 months in Malaysia, then they must purchase an insurance from a Malaysian Iinsurer.
 They can select the insurance from the EMGS system when they apply for the Mobility Student Pass.